MBurchard/bit-log/README.md

 Specifies a base name for the output file.
 By default, this property is set to an empty string.

 The baseName can be empty as long as the `getTimestamp` method does not return an empty string.
-You can therefore combine both, or use both individually.
+You can therefore combine both or use both individually.

 ```text
 combined: MyLog-2024-05-13.log